Plaza Las Américas (Puerto Rico): Expanding: 1990s-2000s

 On April 8, 1998, it was announced by company officials of the J. C. Penney store at Plaza las Américas, that a 70,000 square foot expansion would be opening, bringing the size of the store to 350,000 square feet.
 The four story expansion would be accessible by a tunnel from the existing store.
 J. C. Penney's had higher average sales in Puerto Rico than in its stores in the United States that year.
 It had five stores in Puerto Rico and planned to open two more in 1999 in the towns of Caguas and Humacao.

 On April 23, 1998, it would be reported that Kmart in November of that year would be inaugurating a store in Plaza Las Américas, which would be the largest store of the chain on the Island with 144,000 square feet.

 On July 30, 1998, it was reported that Plaza las Américas, was about to grow even more.
 Over the next two years, the mall would add about 600,000 square feet to its current size at the time and about 100 new stores, including the first two-story Big Kmart in the United States and its territories, as well as the first Macy's store to be established in the island.
 All this for nothing more than about $239 million.
 Upon completion it was estimated Plaza las Américas would have a total of 1.9 million square feet of retail space.
 The new establishments, according to the management of the center, would create at least 3,000 new jobs.

-On August 18, 1998, it was reported that Federated Department Stores, Inc., said it had reached an agreement to build a Macy's store in San Juan, Puerto Rico, making for the retailer's first international store.
+On August 18, 1998, it was reported that Federated Department Stores, Inc., said it had reached an agreement to build a Macy's store in San Juan, making for the retailer's first international store.
 The store, was to begin construction at Plaza Las Américas, later that year, would open in the early fall of 2000.
 It would occupy three stories and 260,000 square feet.
-The store would be part of Cincinnati based Federated's Macy's East division.
+The store would be part of Cincinnati-based Federated's Macy's East division.
 The division operated 87 stores in 15 states in the eastern United States.